bhstark2/latency/report.md

 #### Flow Queuing AQMs

 Some equipment implements multiple egress queues (often 1024) with each flow that is actively using the egress interface assigned to a separate queue, and a scheduler that ensures that each flow gets an equal fraction of the egress link bandwidth.
 This *flow-queuing* mechanism is generally also implemented with an AQM algorithm acting on each queue.
-The most common of such implementations is the fq_codel algorithm [@fq_codel]
+The most common of such implementations is the fq_codel algorithm [@fq_codel].

-* Flow queuing: fq\_codel, fq\_pie, CAKE
-	* very brief explanation of FQ,where is it deployed, expected result

 ## Latency contributions from endpoints (client & server) (1pg) (Dave Taht, +coauthor)
 * Socket buffering & Offloads